facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.2.X/Selphi_Component.md

 ---

-## 2. Component integration
+## 2. Integration of the component

 <div class="warning">
 <span class="warning">:warning:</span>
-Before integrating this component, it is recommended to read the documentation related to [Mobile SDK](./Mobile_SDK) and follow the instructions in that document.
+Before integrating this component, it is recommended to read the documentation related to [Initial Integration](./Mobile_SDK#2-initial-integration) and follow the instructions given in that document.
 </div>

 This section will explain step by step how to integrate the current component into an existing project.